shubhamkushwah123/DevOps_README/README_Git.md

   ## git status
   this command gives us the name of the branch and list of files in staging area, which are not commited.

+  ## git config
+  This command is used to configure the user details like username and email, which will be used during commit.